tarwn/lessthandot-hugo/blogs/content/posts/2009-12-12-dynamics-server-connections-in-ssrs.md

   <img src="/wp-content/uploads/blogs/DataMgmt/parm_rs_1.gif" alt="" title="" width="598" height="610" />
 </div>

 Once this is done, you can run the report to start the search for all the instances on the network.
 The report will be slow on load.
-Don’t be surprised about this and shocked.
+Don't be surprised about this and shocked.
 This is the same method that is taken when click the browse the network options from BIDS and SSMS.